Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 If you have multiple measures of progress - you can zone in on those to identify where progress is happening when the scale feels stuck.
 Having someone in your corner to point out what is going well and what is improving, besides the scale, can be a game-changer.
 This is why working with a nutrition coach can be so beneficial.

-Maybe the scale is staying the same but you are performing way better in the gym!
-Maybe the scale is not cooperating but your stress levels have decreased significantly.
-Maybe the scale is not budging but you have gotten more workouts in this month than you have in the past five years.
+Maybe the scale is staying the same, but you are performing way better in the gym!
+Maybe the scale is not cooperating, but your stress levels have decreased significantly.
+Maybe the scale is not budging, but you have gotten more workouts this month than you have in the past five years.

 THAT IS PROGRESS!

 Progress is SO much more than what pops up on the scale.
-Remember those 15 markers of progress and make a promise to yourself to rely on multiple cables to hold that elevator steady on its way up!
+Remember the other markers of progress and make a promise to yourself to rely on multiple cables to hold that elevator steady on its way up!